u-boot/u-boot/doc/arch/sandbox.rst

 Memory Emulation
 ----------------

-Memory emulation is supported, with the size set by CONFIG_SYS_SDRAM_SIZE.
+Memory emulation is supported, with the size set by CONFIG_SANDBOX_RAM_SIZE_MB.
 The -m option can be used to read memory from a file on start-up and write it when shutting down.
 This allows preserving of memory contents across test runs.
 You can tell U-Boot to remove the memory file after it is read